-III.
-Subphylum Crustacea: this group has has two pair of antennae; most of the appendages are biramous, that is they are bifurcating or divided into two parts.
+- C. Class Pycnogonida: This is the sea spiders.
+They are marine animals, and look somewhat like spiders with their legs bent many times.
+They have a partial cephalothorax and a rudimentary abdomen.
+They are predaceous and have sucking mouthparts.
+They generally are deep-water organisms, but occasionally are found in shallow water under stones.
+They are relatively rare.
+We do have examples of these in the laboratory. - III.
+Subphylum Crustacea: This group has has two pair of antennae; most of the appendages are biramous, that is they are bifurcating or divided into two parts.
 They have two body regions: the cephalothorax and the abdomen.
 They have well-developed mandibles.
 They also usually have 5 to 7 pairs of walking legs, and may have smaller appendages on the abdomen called swimmerets.
 Most are aquatic.

-There are many classes of crustaceans, many of which are small, but you may have heard of such as branchiopods or copepods.
+Your text discusses many classes of crustaceans, many of which are small, but you may have heard of such as branchiopods or copepods.
 We will only look at one class, the Malacostraca, and two of its included orders: the Isopoda and the Decapoda.